UUcoffeeCup

 Tuesdays + WORSHIP The team works with the preacher, worship associate, board member on duty and the production team to plan and provide meaningful worship experiences to the congregation.
 For questions about the Worship Team please contact Jean Smyth-Crocetto, jmsmyth@verizon.net.

 Wednesdays + GATHERING Gathering at SNUUC, 1 to 2 pm.
-Join SNUUC friends in the foyer, or on the front lawn when the weather is nice, and enjoy each other’s company.
+Join SNUUC friends in the foyer, or on the front lawn when the weather is nice and enjoy each other’s company.
 Questions?
 Meet with them at SNUUC on a Wednesday afternoon or contact Joel Gershen, jojomatt@aol.com

 Sundays IMPROV Long Island Improv offers fun improvisation classes many Sunday afternoons in the SNUUC foyer.
 Many SNUUC members have enjoyed them and found them useful for developing creativity and communication skills.
 Go to longislandimprov.com for all the details.